Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Semi-analytic model

 \paragraph*{Star formation:} If the gas disc exceeds some critical density (see Section \ref{sec:SF}), stars will form.
 Since these stars are originating in the disc, they are assumed to form in a stellar disc with $R=R_{\textrm{cold}}$, $V=V_{\textrm{cold}}$ and $\textbf{j}=\textbf{j}_{\textrm{cold}}$.
 This disc of new stars is added to the existing stellar disc and subtracted from the existing gas disc (by taking the mass $M_2$ to be negative), and the total angular momentum of these new stars is transferred from the gas to the stellar disc.

 Stars can also form in our model via bursts caused by disc instabilities or mergers.
-If such a burst occurs, our model prescribes that new stars form in the bulge and not the stellar disc.
-In this case, the stellar disc is unaffected, while the gas disc loses some mass.
+If such a burst occurs, our model prescribes that new stars, with total mass $\Delta M_\ast$, form in the bulge and not the stellar disc.
+In this case, the stellar disc is unaffected, while the gas disc loses some mass $\Delta M_{\textrm{cold}}=-\Delta M_\ast$.
 We assume that the new stars form with zero angular momentum, so that the angular momentum of the gas disc is conserved.
-Assuming that the velocity of the gas disc remains constant, we use to update the radius (note that $\Delta M_\ast$ will be negative as mass is removed from the disc, and so its radius will increase).
+Assuming that the velocity of the gas disc remains constant, we use

+to update the radius (note that mass is removed from the disc, and so its radius will increase).

+\paragraph*{Mergers:} In a minor merger, the stellar and gas discs of the secondary galaxy are added to those of the primary galaxy, using the disc addition process described above.